How Much Does a Music Studio Cost to Use?

 Do You Need to Rent a Music Studio?

 Being a young musician is like running a company.
 It’s taking business risks.
 It’s betting on yourself.
 It’s setting yourself up to win, by creating a world in which you can’t fail.
 It’s making sure that your overheads are manageable because you know as a young musician, you’re going to have to market, sell, and position everything yourself.
 No one is going to help you set up a tour, you’re going to be doing it yourself.
 No one is going to help you make merch, you have to do it.
 Therefore, it’s important that you’re able to save the most money you can.

 For some people recording their album in a recording studio is essential.
 They need the help, they don’t have the expertise, they don’t have the skills to do it themselves.
 And that’s where it makes sense to dedicate your time and resources.
 For other people, it’s important to control every aspect of the recording.
 It’s important that they have all of the details exactly the way they are in their head.
 And that’s a scenario where it makes more sense to record at home.
 On your laptop.
 It’s absolutely the only move to make because it enables you to really make sure you’re spending your time and money correctly.

 Ultimately, it’s up to the individual.
-Does it make more sense to build your skillset and buy the equipment you need for a home set up?
+Does it make more sense to build your skillset and buy the equipment you need to build a music studio in your home?
 Or does it make more sense for you to make a project happen with talented and skilled professionals.
 As an artist, you know what it takes to be a pro music producer, so sometimes leaving it to the industry pros can produce a higher-quality track or record.
 It’s going to be a different answer for different people.
 However, the only constant in this discussion is what you do with the music once it’s recorded.
 Are you going to go out and actually be able to sell your music?
 Or is it just going to sit on a hard drive.
 That’s the true mark of a professional musician.
 What they’re able to make happen off of the back of their music.